stevemao/awesome-git-addons/README.md

 ```
 $ git signatures verify --min-count 2 v1.0.0
-Failed to find enough verifed signatures to satisfy: min_count=2
+Failed to find enough verified signatures to satisfy: min_count=2

 Signature verification could fail simply because your local gnupg
 keychain and trustdb does not contain the required keys.